nichobi/scalarr/README.md

 Scalarr is a command line tool for managing [Sonarr](https://github.com/Sonarr/Sonarr), fully written in functional Scala.

-The project is still very early on in development, but currently looks like this:
+Here's a preview of what it looks like
 ![Preview gif](https://raw.githubusercontent.com/nichobi/scalarr/master/scalarr.gif)

 # Getting started